Zaky7/DesignPatternWithFun/README.md

 }

 ```
-Now in order to implement Observer pattern we make weather station implementing the Subject and _methods_
+Now in order to implement Observer pattern here, we make weather station as the **Subject** and displayElements as the **observer**.
+Whenever measurements changed we will notify all Observers.
-for notifying all the observers on updations of the measurements
-:sleepy: Looking tough I will clear it in a moment.

-In WeatherData we have a function measurements changed which wiill __trigger:astonished:__ updation of all the Observers.
-It has other methods which are already descriptive.

 ```java
 public class WeatherData implements Subject {